Can't find what you're looking for? We're here to help.Live Chat

 The basic reports contain information about just the specific property.
 While the available data will vary from city to city, generally the basic reports will include information such as owner information, property assessment, violations, permits, and service requests issued for that particular property.

-What is included in the pre-appraisal?
+What is included in the market report?

 FixList's Premium reports not only include information about the specific address, but boatloads of data and analysis for the area surrounding a property, including the following and more: